ctnava/rxtechnotes/settings_personnel_services.md

 🧪 **Home Infusion Therapy** is the **fastest growing segment** of home health care is **home infusion therapy**, due to advances in **infusion pump technology** that have made treatment more accurate, portable (via ambulatory pumps), & user-friendly for both patients and caregivers.

+> 📌 Patient education is important in home infusion because it allows the patient to have a hand in their own well-being.

 🏠 **Home Health and Infusion Services Providers**

 - 🏥 **Hospitals**: Extend post-discharge care for continuity of therapy